Hikone Castle: Overview

-Hikone Castle consists of two concentric water moats surrounding a 100 meter hill called "Mount Kinki".
+Hikone Castle consists of two concentric water moats surrounding a 100 meter hill called "Mount Konki".
 The hill itself is divided roughly into three sections, with the "Kane-no-maru" enclosure in the southeast, the "Nishi-no-maru" enclosure in the northwest and the "Honmaru", or inner bailey in the middle.
 Dry moats protect these inner enclosures and are crossed by bridges.
 The faces of the moats were protected by stones.
 Originally front gate was "Otemon" gate facing westward, but later the "Sawaguchi" gate facing southeast which connected to Nakasendō became the main gate.

 To save time and expense, the Ii clan scavenged many stones and buildings by demolishing all other fortifications in their territory and bringing the materials to Hikone.
 The three-story tenshu located at the center of the castle was brought from Ōtsu Castle.
 Originally built in 1575, the exterior has an older style of decoration on each roof, and the overall structure appears short and stout, as it was modified from what was originally a five-story tower.
-The "Tenbin yagura" was brought from Nagahama Castle. it is a gate with two two-story yagura watchtowers on either side, which protect the dry moats in front of the gate.
+The "Tenbin yagura" was brought from Nagahama Castle.
+It is a gate with two two-story yagura watchtowers on either side, which protect the dry moats in front of the gate.
 The "Nishinomaru Sanju Yagura" was brought from Odani Castle.